1Yashh/Business-360/README.md

 ---

 🧾 **Project Authenticity Note**
-> All visuals, screenshots, and model diagrams presented in this repository are directly taken from my original Power BI project file — `Business 360.pbix`.
-> The project was independently developed by me as part of my learning and portfolio-building journey using real-world datasets (Codebasics – AtliQ Hardware Case Study).
+This Power BI case study was independently built by me to demonstrate a complete Business Intelligence workflow — from data import and transformation to DAX modeling and dashboard design.
-> Every element showcased here — including the Power Query transformations, relationships, and dashboard design — has been created, tested, and validated by me to reflect genuine analytical and visualization skills.
+All datasets, relationships, measures, and visuals were personally created, tested, and validated to reflect real-world analytical scenarios.

-> 🔗 *The complete `.pbix` file is available for download in the “Project Files” section for transparency and verification.*
+The `.pbix` file included in this repository is provided solely for portfolio demonstration and transparency of work.

 ---